goalsgame/ueimporter/README.md

 #### 4. Download & extract release zip/tarball

 From [UnrealEngine/releases](https://github.com/EpicGames/UnrealEngine/releases)
-In this example we unpack all releases in a directory called `C:\Vendor\UnrealEngine`, it is assumed to hold a subdirectory for each release named exactly like the Git release tag.
+In this example we unpack all releases in a directory called `~/vendor/UnrealEngine`, it is assumed to hold a subdirectory for each release named exactly like the Git release tag.

 #### 5. Run script with --pretend